madebysimon/OPUS/tools/who-is-who.md

 in Germany treatment of mental diagnoses is allowed only

-1. **approbated health professionals** (i.e. doctors/"Ärzte" and psychotherapists/"Psychotherapeuten")
-		- who are explicitly recognized and listed by the law
+1. **approbated health professionals** (i.e. doctors – "Ärzte" and psychotherapists – "Psychotherapeuten") who are explicitly recognized and listed by the law
 2. anyone who obtains a legal permission/status of "Heilpraktiker/in für Psychotherapie"
 		- after obtaining this status carrying out privately funded treatment as profession is legalized
 		- is given out depending on state-level legislation, but mostly after an exam by the health department